drcallaway/aws-cognito-react-starter/README.md

 Finally, install the dependencies and run the project like this:

 ```
-yarn && yarn dev
+npm install && npm run dev
 ```

-Thanks to [dbroadburst](https://github.com/dbroadhurst/aws-cognito-react) from whom I borrowed some of the code to create this project.
+Thanks to [dbroadburst](https://github.com/dbroadhurst/aws-cognito-react) from whom I borrowed much of the code used to create this project.